 After the swelling has stopped, you’ll notice new tissue forming over the wound – this usually lasts a couple of weeks.

 This is proof that healing has occurred.
 The initial scab will fall away, and you will be left with a scar, that will be with you for many years – if your injury was severe – or just slowly fade away.

 If you are struggling with a wound or find your body’s wound-healing capabilities are compromised, R3 Wound Care and Hyperbarics can help.
 We work to assess each patient and then recommend the right treatment plan for healing open wounds.
-Each of our four clinic locations has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
+Each of our seven clinic locations has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
 At R3 Wound Care & Hyperbarics, our primary function is wound care treatment, and we are independent of any hospital.
 You don’t even need a referral from a doctor to make an appointment or receive treatment.
 Whether you are in or near Dallas, San Antonio or Houston Texas – we can help.